 - 1. Log into UM as pod user and select the pod from the landing page. - 2.
 From the left navigation pane, choose Pod Setup > System Update. - 3.
 Click Browse icon and select the valid tar file. - 4.
 Click Upload and Update icon.
 A message System Update has been initiated is displayed. - 5.
 To view the progress of update, check Update Logs.

+- Reconfigure

+- System update

+- Pod management

 - 6. Once the update is completed successfully, choose one of the following options:

 - a.
 Commit: To proceed with the update.

 - b.
 Rollback: To cancel the update.